Motor Trade Insurance Policies Explained

 Road Risk Insurance

 A Road Risk Only insurance policy is the most basic of all the Motor Trade insurance policies, and due to the minimal amount of cover it offers, it’s usually the cheapest.
 It’s useful for traders who operate part-time or work from home as it only covers the vehicles insured on the policy, including stock or customer vehicles.
-Those looking to keeps costs down may opt for a Road Risk Only insurance policy with Third Party Only cover.
+Those looking to keep costs down may opt for a Road Risk Only insurance policy with Third Party Only cover.
 This can be an ideal entry-level policy for traders who are just starting out and therefore need to keep costs down.
 Road Risk Only is not recommended for established traders with their own premises, due to the limited nature of the cover.

 Combined Motor Trade Insurance